bobspirko.ca | Home | Canada Trips | US Trips | Hiking | Snowshoeing | MAP | About

 We spent half an hour on the summit taking in the gorgeous views before heading down.
 Retracing our steps, we quickly made our way back to the lower slopes.
 When we came to the drainage, however, we decided to leave it and take a break at some massive boulders that appeared out of place in the otherwise featureless landscape.

 After a short break, we made our way to the cutline and were back on the trail.
-Just before reaching Temple Road, the temperature rose above freezing for the first time for us.
+Just before reaching Temple Road, the temperature rose above freezing for the first time.

 MOVIE